Features Introduced in Prisma Access 2.0 Innovation

 Support for Asymmetric Routing for Service Connections

 Prisma Access removes the requirements to have a symmetric network path for the traffic returning from the data center.
 Asymmetric flows are allowed through the Prisma Access backbone.
-This removal allows you to configure ECMP or any other load balancing mechanism for service connections to your CPE.
+This removal allows you to configure ECMP or any other load balancing mechanism for service connections from your CPE.

 This capability is not enabled by default; to enable it, change the